Many-body resonances in the avalanche instability of many-body localization

-\emph{\textbf{Conclusion---}} Assuming the avalanche has proceeded for a sufficiently large distance, we model the putative thermal bubble as an infinite Markovian bath with infinite temperature.
+\emph{\textbf{Conclusion---}} Our work bridges the two key ingredients that destabilize many-body localization---\textit{many-body resonances} and the \textit{avalanche instability}---demonstrating that avalanches spread primarily by strong rare near-resonances.
+Assuming the avalanche has proceeded for a sufficiently large distance, we model the putative thermal bubble as an infinite Markovian bath with infinite temperature.
 In this model, we discovered the existence of dominant processes in the avalanche, involving only a few pairs of eigenstates of the closed system, including a strong near-resonance.
 The avalanche proceeds through these rare eigenstate pairs, leveraging many-body near-resonances to relax the spins some distance away along the chain.
 The inner structure of the dominant set of eigenstates is dictated by whether or not the associated resonance involves flipping a spin at the site next to the bath.
 This sets what jump operators effectively use the resonance present in the closed system to spread the avalanche.
 We presented a minimal model involving two near-resonant eigenstates and two additional auxiliary states to explain how this works in detail, and verified our picture with numerical observations.
 Our work advances the understanding of the avalanche instability of many-body localization and provides a detailed connection to rare many-body resonances present in MBL systems.

-\emph{\textbf{Acknowledgements---}} We thank Sarang Gopalakrishnan, Vedika Khemani and Jacob Lin for discussions.
-The work at Princeton was supported in part by NSF QLCI grant OMA-2120757.
-A.M. was supported in part by the Stanford Q-FARM Bloch Postdoctoral Fellowship in Quantum Science and Engineering and the Gordon and Betty Moore Foundation’s EPiQS Initiative through Grant GBMF8686.
-Simulations presented in this work were performed on computational resources managed and supported by Princeton Research Computing.
+Some further discussion of our conclusions and model assumptions is provided in the SM~\cite{supp_mat}.